usnistgov/CastVoteRecords/CastVoteRecords_UML_Documentation.md

 ![Image of File](CastVoteRecords_UML_Documentation_files/_18_0_2_6340208_1485284639742_53322_4561.png)

-File is used to hold the contents of a file and/or identify a file created by the scanning device.
+Used to hold the contents of a file or identify a file created by the scanning device.
 The file generally would contain an image of the scanned ballot or an image of a write-in entered by a voter onto the scanned ballot.
+SubClass [Image](#_18_0_2_6340208_1485284639720_737438_4549) is used if the file contains an image.

 Attribute | Multiplicity | Type | Attribute Description
 --------- | ------------ | ---- | ---------------------